 - Toe clips

 In order to differentiate some components of the Super Record and Record groups, you need to look at the parts closely.
-Just like modern group sets, often the difference was in the inclusion of titanium hardware in order to make the Super Record components lighter than the equivalent Record components.
+Just like modern group sets, often the difference was in the inclusion of titanium or aluminium parts in order to make the Super Record components lighter than the equivalent Record components.

 Some examples of this would be;